xi/tiny-lang-detect/README.md

 ## How does it work?

 `langdetect` works by comparing n-gram frequencies.
-For example, the 3-gram " th" is much more common in english than in german.
+For example, the 3-gram " th" is much more common in English than in German.

-Before counting n-grams, it does some pre-processing, e.g. removing punctuation, URLs, or latin characters in non-latin texts.
-The it uses bayesian methods to find the most likely language for those frequencies.
+Before counting n-grams, it does some pre-processing, e.g. removing punctuation, URLs, or Latin characters in non-Latin texts.
+Then it uses Bayesian methods to find the most likely language for those frequencies.

 The examples in this repo are much simpler though.
 They do not do any pre-processing, and they use the euclidean distance to find the best match.
-This is ultimately a tradeoff between accuracy and complexity.
+This is ultimately a trade-off between accuracy and simplicity.

 To simplify the model, `gen_model.py` filters out all but the most significant n-grams.
 N-grams are considered more significant if the absolute difference of